dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/_index.md

 without using any of these Dapr components, it will indefinitely lock up during startup as the endpoint will never be established.

 A future release will remove these methods altogether and perform this as an internal SDK operation, so neither method should be relied on in general.
-Please reach out in the #dotnet-sdk channel in Discord for more clarification as to whether your scenario may necessitate using this, but in most situations, you should not use either of these methods going forward.
+Reach out in the Discord #dotnet-sdk channel for more clarification as to whether your scenario may necessitate using this, but in most situations, you should not use either of these methods going forward.